 LandGate experts help landowners receive top offers from institutional energy investors around the world to purchase your cash flow.
 It is free to list your interests and there is no obligation to accept offers.

-There are a lot of factors that go into what you will be paid when you lease land for wind.
-The LandEstimate™ for wind rights is derived from using metrics like distance to transmission lines and substations, average wind velocity, topography, property size, ease of access to your property, current and future demand for electricity, state and federal incentives, and more.
+When you claim ownership of your parcel on our map, the LandEstimate™ provided by LandGate for wind rights leasing considers your property's distance to electrical infrastructure (transmission lines and substations), average wind velocity, topography, buildable acreage, ease of access to your property, current and future demand for electricity, state and federal incentives, and more.

 A wind lease option is an agreement that gives the wind developer the exclusive right to enter into a lease agreement to develop a wind farm on your land.
 The option period of 2 - 6 years gives the developer time to obtain necessary regulatory permits, enter into power purchase agreements with electricity purchasers, obtain financing, conduct environmental studies, etc.